16parmindersingh/Data-Analytics-Portfolio/Vrinda-Store-Sales-Analysis/README.md

 - **Age Group**: The adult age group (30-49 yrs) drove ~50% of orders, suggesting a target demographic.
 - **Sales Channels**: Amazon, Flipkart, and Myntra dominated with ~80% of sales, highlighting effective distribution channels.
 - **Recommendation**: Target women aged 30-49 in top states via ads/offers on Amazon, Flipkart, and Myntra to boost sales.
+- **Management Integration**: These insights can be integrated into MIS systems for real-time sales tracking and forecasting.

 ---